lklslel/CVUI-DEMO/README.md

 You can see the next;

-1. add the key event on the ' Document ' OBJECT
+1. places script tag on the head or body tag
 2. write down ' consloe.log(e.key); ' in Key Event Listener
-3. Add Key Event Listener
+3. Add Key Event Listener to ' Document ' OBJECT
 4. Open the Developer Tool
 5. Select Console Tab Menu.
 6. Just One Click On the Webpage. and press key and look around to Console